Kuberow/OZY-OS/README.md

-# OZY OS Lite
+# OZY OS
-OZY OS but in lua
+OZY OS is a OS for ComputerCraft! still about in alpha